SeaQL/sea-orm/README.md

 </a></td>
 </tr></table>

+[QDX](https://qdx.co/) pioneers quantum dynamics–powered drug discovery, leveraging AI and supercomputing to accelerate molecular modeling.
+We're immensely grateful to QDX for sponsoring the development of SeaORM, the SQL toolkit driving their data engineering workflows.

 ### Silver Sponsors

-We’re immensely grateful to our sponsors: Digital Ocean, for sponsoring our servers.
+We’re grateful to our silver sponsors: Digital Ocean, for sponsoring our servers.
 And JetBrains, for sponsoring our IDE.

 <table><tr>
 <td><a href="https://www.digitalocean.com/">